M1911 pistol: Early history and adaptations

 During the end of 1899 and into 1900, a test of self-loading pistols was conducted, including entries from Mauser (C96 "Broomhandle"), Mannlicher (Mannlicher M1894), and Colt (Colt M1900).
 This led to a purchase of 1,000 DWM Luger pistols, chambered in 7.65mm Luger.
 During field trials, these ran into some problems, especially with stopping power.
 Other governments had made similar complaints.
-Consequently, DWM produced an enlarged version of the round, the 9×19mm Parabellum with fifty weapons chambered for it tested by the U.S. Army in 1903.
+Consequently, DWM produced an enlarged version of the round, the 9×19mm Parabellum, with fifty weapons chambered for it, tested by the U.S. Army in 1903.

 American units fighting Tausūg guerrillas in the Moro Rebellion in Sulu during the Philippine–American War using the then-standard Colt M1892 revolver, .38 Long Colt, found it to be unsuitable for the rigors of jungle warfare, particularly in terms of stopping power, as the Moros had high battle morale and often used drugs to inhibit the sensation of pain.

 The U.S. Army briefly reverted to using the M1873 single-action revolver in .45 Colt caliber, which had been standard during the late 19th century; the heavier bullet was found to be more effective against charging tribesmen.
 Problems prompted General William Crozier, the Chief of Ordnance, to authorize further testing for a new service pistol.

 Following the 1904 Thompson-LaGarde pistol round effectiveness tests, Colonel John T. Thompson stated that the new pistol "should not be of less than .45 caliber" and would preferably be semi-automatic in operation.
 This led to the 1906 trials of pistols from six firearms manufacturing companies (namely, Colt, Bergmann, Deutsche Waffen- und Munitionsfabriken (DWM), Savage Arms, Knoble, Webley, and White-Merrill).

 Of the six designs submitted, three were eliminated early on, leaving only the Savage, Colt, and DWM designs chambered in the new .45 ACP (Automatic Colt Pistol) cartridge.
 These three still had issues that needed correction, but only Colt and Savage resubmitted their designs.

 There is some debate over the reasons for DWM's withdrawal—some say they felt there was bias and that the DWM design was being used primarily as a "whipping boy" for the Savage and Colt pistols, though this does not fit well with the earlier 1900 purchase of the DWM design over the Colt and Steyr entries.
-In any case, a series of field tests from 1907 to 1911 were held to decide between the Savage and Colt designs.
+In any case, a series of field tests from 1907 to 1911 was held to decide between the Savage and Colt designs.
 Both designs were improved between each round of testing, leading up to the final test before adoption.

 Among the areas of success for the Colt was a test at the end of 1910 attended by its designer, John Browning.
 Six thousand rounds were fired from a single pistol over the course of two days.
-When the gun began to grow hot, it was simply immersed in water to cool it.
+When the gun began to grow hot, it was immersed in water to cool it.
 The Colt gun passed with no reported malfunctions, while the Savage designs had 37.